U.S. Payrolls Surged by 261,000 in October, Better Than Expected as Hiring Remains Strong - NewsBreak

 A strong showing from Republicans in the midterm elections could spark a rally in energy stocks, CNBC's Jim Cramer said Monday.
 Cramer said oilfield services firms like Halliburton and SLB, formerly known as Schlumberger, should be among the industry's best performers in that scenario.
 CNBC's Jim Cramer said he anticipates...

-U.S. Treasury yields held steady on Tuesday as market attention turned to the congressional midterm elections and traders anticipated inflation data due to be released later in the week.
-At around 8:35 a.m.
-ET, the yield on the benchmark 10-year Treasury was down about one basis point at 4.199%.
-Meanwhile,...
+U.S. Treasury yields fell Tuesday as market attention turned to the congressional midterm elections and traders anticipated inflation data due to be released later in the week.
+The yield on the benchmark 10-year Treasury was last down seven basis points at 4.144%.
+Meanwhile, the yield on the policy-sensitive 2-year Treasury...

 Taxation Is a Blunt Instrument, IATA Chief Willie Walsh Says: ‘The Carrot Is Far More Effective Than the Stick'